 Lifespan

-No more than five working copies should be made from the master copy.
-Additional working copies should be made from a working copy.
+To maintain quality, no more than five working copies should be made from the master copy; additional copies should be made from these working copies.

 Working copies